Writing Center Fellows

 Your application should consist of a completed application form with the following attached:

 - A copy of your internal transcript from TigerHub (unofficial version as a pdf).

-- A letter addressed to Dr. Creedon, Associate Director, Princeton Writing Center in which you:
+- A 1-2 page cover letter addressed to Dr. Creedon and Members of the Hiring Committee in which you:

-- draw on concrete experiences to devise your own analogy for what you think being a Writing Center Fellow is or would be like (feel free to be creative here!).
+- draw on concrete experiences using the Writing Center and/or doing similar work to devise your own analogy for what you think being a Writing Center Fellow is or would be like (feel free to be creative here!).

-Application review and interviews take place each year during March and April.
-Hiring decisions are typically made in early May.
-In past years, the large pool of candidates has made the hiring process competitive.
+Application review and interviews take place each year during February, March, and April.
+Hiring decisions are typically made by early May.
 We’re grateful for your enthusiasm!

 Questions?
 Contact Gen Creedon at email@example.com.